Holographic BCFT Spectra from Brane Mergers: Conical Defect Exchanges at Finite Modulus

 \subsubsection{Single Smooth Annulus Brane}

-We first consider a single smooth annulus brane of tension $ T $ with the conical line defect being either behind or in front of the branes (depending on the brane tension).
-The representative Cauchy slice we consider is
+We first consider a single smooth annulus brane of tension $ T $ with the conical line defect being either behind or in front of the brane (depending on the sign of the brane tension).
+For positive and negative tensions, respectively, the representative Cauchy slices which we consider are